Peter Düttmann: World War II

 Following aerial combat on 9 August 1943, he force landed his Bf 109 G-6 (Werknummer 19623—factory number) in no-man's land and was posted missing for 17 hours.
-On the 23 August 1943, his Bf 109 G-6 was again hit by anti-aircraft artillery resulting in a forced landing 5 km west of Nikolajewka.
+On the 23 August 1943, his Bf 109 G-6 was again hit by anti-aircraft artillery resulting in a forced landing 5 km west of Nikolajewka. on 17 August, Düttmann received the Front Flying Clasp of the Luftwaffe in Gold (Frontflugspange in Gold) and the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) on 25 August.
+By end-1943, he was credited with 25 aerial victories.
 On 23 January 1944, Düttmann's Bf 109 G-6 was damaged three times in combat.
 At 08:00, during takeoff at Baherove, his aircraft was hit in the engine by a strafing Il-2 ground-attack aircraft.
 Later at 09:03, his Bf 109 G-6 was hit in aerial combat by a Bell P-39 Airacobra fighter aircraft resulting in a forced landing.
 At 14:45, his aircraft was hit by anti-aircraft artillery causing engine fire in flight.
 Nevertheless, he managed to return to his airfield and made a deadstick landing at Baherove.

+On 28 February 1944, 4. and 5.
+Staffel was ordered to Grammatikowo located near Sovietskyi.
+On 13 March, the Gruppe returned to Baherove where they stayed for six days before again moving to Grammatikowo.
+On shuttle flight flown on 18 March, Düttmann's Bf 109 G-6 (Werknummer 15992) suffered engine failure, resulting in a forced landing at Aissul.
 He scored a further 18 kills in March 1944, 22 in April and 14 in May 1944.
 Düttmann became an "ace-in-a-day" for the first time on 11 April 1944 over the Kerch Peninsula.
+On 14 April, II.
+Gruppe moved to an airfield at Cape Chersonesus located at the Sevastopol Bay.
+On 15 April, he received the German Cross in Gold (Deutsches Kreuz in Gold).
 On 7 May 1944, he claimed nine aerial victories to take his score to 91.
 Suffering from combat fatigue he was sent on leave at the end of May and returned in September 1944.
 During this period, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 June 1944.